 Party Pressures

 Researchers note that those who have had addictions have a higher sense of pleasure.
 This pleasure response is what drives addiction so powerfully.
 Temptations to start drinking again during the holiday season are especially tempting because it is such a social time of year.
-Multiple pressures surround a recovering alcoholic at holiday parties:
+Multiple pressures surround a recovering alcoholic at holiday parties:- Expectations from the crowd to join in the drinking

 - Family problems at gatherings or loneliness become excuses to start drinking again